 After the script finishes type ADB or Fastboot to start running either process.
 This is how you start flashing files or system images provided by Google.
 Remember to head into settings > developer options and enable USB Debugging first.
 Not to mention newer devices need to enable “OEM Unlock” in developer options so you can unlock the bootloader and flash the latest software.

-Install the Android O Preview Right Now
+Manually Install Android O

 - Nexus 5X Android O Dev Preview